 Jewison and Fuller not only examine the racial tensions in pre-Civil Rights era, but they also create an absorbing whodunit.
 The addition of flashbacks — remember, this was originally a stage play — gives the movie an exciting visual texture that’s very cinematic.
 Make no mistakes, this isn’t canned theater — it’s a film in every sense of the word.

 The acting is fantastic.
-Rollins is superb in the starring role and I was truly sadden when he passed away prematurely.
+Howard E. Rollins is superb in the starring role and I was truly sadden when he passed away prematurely.
 He had a bright future ahead of him.
-The then little known Denzel Washington (Glory) shines in a supporting role.
-I’m certain that had Rollins lived longer he would have enjoyed the type of career Washington has had.
+The then unknown Denzel Washington (Glory) shines in a supporting role.
+I’m certain that had Rollins lived longer, he would have enjoyed the type of career Washington has had.

 Adolph Caesar is, however, the true star of the film.
 He is dynamite as the cruel Sergeant who is haunted by personal demons.
 Like Rollins, he died too soon — what a pity!
 Caesar has a few mesmerizing monologues and his efforts were rewarded with an Oscar nomination.
-Also starring Dennis Lipscomb (WarGames), Wings Hauser (Vice Squad), and Robert Townsend (The Five Heartbeats).
+Dennis Lipscomb (WarGames), Wings Hauser (Vice Squad), and Robert Townsend (The Five Heartbeats) complete the great cast.
 Soul singer Patti LaBelle makes her film debut as Big Mary.

 Conclusions & Final Thoughts: